dQw4w9WgXcQ/osrs-pathfinder/README.md

 In the image below, cyan lines represent the link path, while blue lines represent the tile path.

 Links are doors, stairs, ships, and other shortcuts.
-"Components" are islands of tiles connected by links (shown as colored areas in the image below).
+"Components" are islands of contiguous tiles connected by links (shown as colored areas in the image below).
 During graph generation, Distances between links (through components) are calculated to create the weighted Dijkstra's graph.
-An edge is added from each link to all other links in it's component.
+An edge is added from each link to all other links in the same component.

 Since A* uses a heuristic, it can only be used on tiles after the link path is found.
 Additionally, while A* is fast in the average case, it is very inefficient in the worst case.
 By finding the link path, we can gaurentee a valid path exists and will never hit the worst case.

 ![](https://i.imgur.com/MaD51oN.png)